Why My Infant Purple Feet Happen? Is Everything Alright?

 • Jaundice: A yellowish tone in the skin and eyes caused by a buildup of bilirubin.
 It’s common in newborns and usually clears up on its own.

-If your baby was born prematurely, their circulation may take a little longer to fully develop.
+If your baby was born prematurely or with low birth weight, their circulation may take a little longer to develop fully.
 As long as your little one is otherwise healthy and comfortable, there’s usually no reason to worry.

 How to Treat Infant Purple Feet

-While infant purple feet usually don’t need treatment, here are some simple ways to help keep your baby warm and improve their circulation:
+While purple feet in infants usually don’t need treatment, here are some simple ways to help keep your baby warm and improve their circulation:

 • Dress them in warm clothing – Socks, mittens, and cozy layers can help maintain body temperature.